microsoft/BotFramework-WebChat/README.md

 ### User identity

 You can supply WebChat with the id (and, optionally, a friendly name) of the current user by passing `user: { id: user_id, name: user_name }` to `App`/`Chat`.
 This object is passed with every activity sent from WebChat to the bot, which means it is not available to the bot *before* any activities are sent.
-See [The Backchannel](#the-backchannel) to find out how your web page can programatically send non-message activities to the bot.
+See [The Backchannel](#the-backchannel) to find out how your web page can programmatically send non-message activities to the bot.

 ### Replacing DirectLineJS